tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 We do not use IAVL RangeProofs, since these include redundant data such as proofs for intermediate and leaf nodes that can be derived from the above data.

-Chunks should be built greedily by collecting key/value pairs constituting a complete subtree in order up until some size limit, e.g. 16 MB, then serialized and stored in the file system as `snapshots/<height>/<format>/<chunk>/data` and served via `RequestGetSnapshotChunk`.
+Chunks should be built greedily by collecting key/value pairs constituting a complete subtree up to some size limit (e.g. 16 MB), then serialized and stored in the file system as `snapshots/<height>/<format>/<chunk>/data` and served via `RequestGetSnapshotChunk`.

 ### Snapshot Scheduling

 Snapshots should be taken at some configurable height interval, e.g. every 1000 blocks.
 All nodes should preferably have the same snapshot schedule, such that all nodes can serve chunks for a given snapshot.

-Taking consistent snapshots of IAVL trees is greatly simplified by IAVL trees being versioned: we simply snapshot the version that corresponds to the snapshot height, while concurrent writes can continue creating new versions.
-IAVL pruning must make sure it does not prune a version that is being snapshotted.
+Taking consistent snapshots of IAVL trees is greatly simplified by them being versioned: simply snapshot the version that corresponds to the snapshot height, while concurrent writes create new versions.
+IAVL pruning must not prune a version that is being snapshotted.

 Snapshots must also be garbage collected after some configurable time, e.g. by keeping the latest `n` snapshots.